Rhinemann/mage-hack/Core.md

 The traditions are:

-- **Akashayana/Akashic Brotherhood** – Masters of mind, body, and spirit through the Arts of personal discipline.
+- **Akashayana/Akashic Brotherhood:** Masters of mind, body, and spirit through the Arts of personal discipline.
 Affinity Spheres: Mind or Life;
-- **Celestial Chorus** – Sacred singers who give a human Voice to the Divine Song.
+- **Celestial Chorus:** Sacred singers who give a human Voice to the Divine Song.
 Affinity Spheres: Prime, Forces, or Spirit;
-- **Cult of Ecstasy/Sahajiya** – Visionary seers who transcend limitations through sacred experience.
+- **Cult of Ecstasy/Sahajiya:** Visionary seers who transcend limitations through sacred experience.
 Affinity Spheres: Time, Life, or Mind;
-- **Dreamspeakers/Kha’vadi** – Preservers and protectors of both the Spirit Ways and the Earthly cultures that have been looted, abandoned, and oppressed.
+- **Dreamspeakers/Kha’vadi:** Preservers and protectors of both the Spirit Ways and the Earthly cultures that have been looted, abandoned, and oppressed.
 Affinity Spheres: Spirit, Force, Life, or Matter;
-- **Euthanatoi/Chakravanti** – Disciples of mortality who purge corruption and bring merciful release from suffering.
+- **Euthanatoi/Chakravanti:** Disciples of mortality who purge corruption and bring merciful release from suffering.
 Affinity Spheres: Entropy, Life, or Spirit;
-- **Order of Hermes** – Rigorous masters of High Magick and the Elemental Arts.
+- **Order of Hermes:** Rigorous masters of High Magick and the Elemental Arts.
 Affinity Spheres: Forces;
-- **Society of Ether/Sons of Ether** – Graceful saviors of scientific potential.
+- **Society of Ether/Sons of Ether:** Graceful saviors of scientific potential.
 Affinity Spheres: Matter, Forces, or Prime;
-- **Verbena** – Primal devotees of rough Nature and mystic blood.
+- **Verbena:** Primal devotees of rough Nature and mystic blood.
 Affinity Spheres: Life or Forces;
-- **Virtual Adepts** – Reality-hackers devoted to rebooting their world.
+- **Virtual Adepts:** Reality-hackers devoted to rebooting their world.
 Affinity Spheres: Correspondence/Data or Forces;

 ## Awareness

 As an awakened Mage you possess a special sense called Awareness.
 Awareness allows you to feel different supernatural phenomena even without a corresponding Sphere, these feelings are however vague and subconscious not giving you any concrete information.

 # Rules

-## Character Creation

-### Step 0: Get a character sheet

-Todo.

-### Step 1: Choose Distinctions

-- One for your personality, or motivation;
-- One for your Sleeper life;
-- One for your affiliation with a Group of Magi.
-> Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent…;

-Each of your distinctions benefits from the Hinder SFX:

-> *Hinder:* Roll a d4 instead of a d8 for a distinction to earn 1 PP.

-### Step 2: Assign Attributes

-Each attribute defaults to d8 and can be stepped up at the expense of another.

-### Step 3: Assign Skills

-15 points to step up skills, which are the ones listed in the main Cortex Prime handbook, maximum skill at character creation is d10.

-As a general guide, 9 points represent what you learned from your Sleeper Life and 6 represent what you’ve learned since Awakening.

-### Step 4: Powers

-All Magi Possess True Magick power set, though alternative names are possible (Spheres, Enlightened Science, Ars Magia).
-You have 6 points to spend on sphere rating, starting on d4, maximum Sphere rating at character creation is d8.
-At least one point must be assigned to Tradition’s affinity Sphere, to reflect your training in Tradition’s specialty.

-### Step 5: Assign Specialties, Signature Assets, and additional Powers

-Players have 9 points to spend on these options:

-- One point to buy a Signature Asset;
-- One point to step up a Signature Asset;
-- One point to buy a Specialty;
-- Two points to buy a new Power;
-- Two points to step your Power up;
-- Two points for a new SFX;

-In Mage, Signature Assets represent your social connections, special equipment, status in Sleeper or Awakened society, special arcane knowledge, Sancta etc, so almost anything that is not innate to your character but is important to them.

-### Step 6: Assign universal SFX, Limits and Quintessence Pool

-Write down universal SFX.
-Assign 2d6 to the Quintessence pool.

 ## Distinctions